-There is a medicine that prevents the virus from making you very ill.
-People who are at risk of becoming seriously ill from influenza can be treated with this medicine.
+There are medicines that prevent the virus from making you very ill.
+People who are at risk of becoming seriously ill from influenza can be treated with such medicines.

 How influenza is transmitted

 Influenza can be transmitted when a person with the illness sneezes or coughs.
-Small droplets with the virus are formed.
+Small droplets containing the virus are formed.
 You can get infected if you get these droplets in your body.

 Influenza can also be transmitted when you touch a person who has the virus on them, for example by holding their hand.
 The virus can then get in your mouth or nose if you touch your face with your hands.